-I’m not sure when I first discovered the idea of bleaching wood but I immediately thought about this chest of drawers that we had floating around our house.
-It was a secondhand find that we slapped some chalk paint on and re-stained the top.
+The dresser I had in mind was a secondhand find that we slapped some chalk paint on and re-stained the top years ago.
 It was really lovely the way it was but didn’t really fit with the coastal casual vibe that our house now has.
 I determined it would be a great candidate for bleach and I’m so pleased with how it turned out.
 It was used as a bedside table/additional dresser in our bedroom since we moved.
 Before that, it was an additional dresser in the girls’ room.
 It has floated all over the house(s) over the years.

 Putty Knife (multiple sizes)

 Lint-Free Cloth (or brush)

 Step one to refinish any piece of furniture is to clean it well then, strip it of any finish it may already have, bringing it to natural wood, whether that’s paint or simply stain and poly.
 If it’s just an old stain, you can probably get away with just sanding it off with a hand stander.
 If there’s paint or several layers of paint, then you’ll likely want to use a paint stripper.